Navalmartin/navalmartin_mir_aws_utils/README.md

 # navalmartin_mir_aws_utils

-Various utilities for working with AWS in Python
+Various utilities for working with AWS in Python.
+The official PyPi package can be found <a href="https://pypi.org/project/navalmartin-mir-aws-utils/">here</a>.

 ## Dependencies